Ignite your artistic passion!

 Cost of materials for personal project.
 Pencil and paper.
 Apron if desired.
 Older clothes.
 Stout shoes.
 Please note: Any items brought onto the premises and/or worked on in class are done so at the owners’ own risk.

-Help with literacy or numeracy is available through the basic education programme and the ESOL programme offers help for speakers of other languages.
+Help with literacy and numeracy is available through the basic education programme and the ESOL programme offers help for speakers of other languages.
 Additional support can be provided for students with learning difficulties and/or disabilities.
-Details of all available support can be found on our website (hfals.co.uk), in the Guide and the Student handbook, or from teaching or Reception staff.
+Details are available in the prospectus or from teaching or reception staff.

 Macbeth Street London W6 9JJ